 AI based advances in design methodologies from System to Product, to speed up Time to Market by consequent use of Digital Twin Prototyping

 efficient use of resources for a sustainable and circular economy,

+creating competitive ecosystems for attracting highly educated international talents

-proven end-to-end radio communications solutions
+proven end-to-end optical and radio communications solutions

 training, education, and development of the staff/experts necessary for these activities.

 All these elements are interlinked with each other and require careful balancing to achieve maximum traction in an international competitive situation.
-The systems that are designed for the end users’ benefit typically consist of four major building blocks “Sense, Think, Act, Communicate” as functional elements that relate to sensors, microprocessors including artificial intelligence, actuators and communication means for secure data exchange.
+The systems that are designed for the end users’ benefit typically consist of four major building blocks “Sense, Think, Act, Communicate” as functional elements that relate to sensors, high performance processors, microprocessors including artificial intelligence, actuators and communication means for secure data exchange.
 Together they connect our lives and physical world with the digital world of data.
 Co-design and fine-tuned interaction of these functional elements is essential to generate the intended performance and function at lowest cost and lowest environmental impact possible.

 Table 1: Workstreams and overall project structure

-Therefore, the IPCEI ME/CT will apply these building blocks “Sense, Think, Act, and Communicate, as workstreams, together with the fifth workstream “transform”, which focusses on new models of work and cooperation, as well as spill-over effects of the other workstreams (see Table 1 & Chapter 2).
-The workstreams are work packages, representing part of the value chain, to include the whole European Microelectronics and Communications Ecosystem.
+Therefore, the IPCEI ME/CT will apply these building blocks “Sense, Think, Act, and Communicate, as workstreams, together with the fifth workstream “transform”, which focusses on new models of work and cooperation, keeping education up to date to ensure the availability of perfect skilled employees as well as spill-over effects of the other workstreams (see Table 1 & Chapter 2).
+The workstreams are crossing four vertical work packages, representing part of the value chain, to include the whole European Microelectronics and Communications Ecosystem.
 The necessary technologies are defined by needs of the European downstream industries and the common European interest, defined by the goals of the EU Commission for digital and connectivity, as well as Green Deal and sustainability.

 1.3.3 Integrating the whole Microelectronics and Communications Ecosystem